 Treble Cone is located about 30 – 45 minutes away from the town of Wanaka.
 This commute is truly special - a stunning drive following the edges of beautiful Lake Wanaka, past the still waters of Glendhu Bay before making the ascent up the mountain incredible views of the Matukituki valley and Mt Aspiring National Park beyond!

 As part of your employment with Treble Cone, free transport for the days you are rostered to work is already organised, ready and waiting!
-(Note: transport is also available on days off depending on available space) Transport for all employees leaves from the centrally located Wanaka Showgrounds at least 45 minutes prior to your shift starting on mountain.
 Return transport is also organised for you at the end of the day.

 So you don’t worry about how you are going to get to work – we've got you covered!

 Treble Cone does not have any accommodation for employees or guests on mountain.
 All accommodation can be found in Wanaka, the closest town to the mountain, or in surrounding areas such as Albert Town, Lake Hawea, Luggate and Cromwell.